rhyslwells/Data-Archive/content/deep-learning/Policy.md

 ### Key Concepts

 **On-Policy vs. Off-Policy**:
   - **On-Policy**: The agent learns the value of the policy it is currently following.
-An example is the [[SARSA]] algorithm, which updates its policy based on the actual actions taken by the agent.
+An example is the [[Sarsa]] algorithm, which updates its policy based on the actual actions taken by the agent.
   - **Off-Policy**: The agent learns the value of the optimal policy, regardless of the actions it actually takes. [[Q-Learning]] is an example of an off-policy algorithm, as it updates its policy based on the best possible action in the next state, not necessarily the action taken.

 **Conservatism**: